Synthetic Fabrics: An Environmental Fashion Faux-Pas?

 If you’ve owned a $5 tee shirt or $10 pair of leggings, you have likely seen the degradation or discoloration after wearing the garment for just a few months (sometimes even less).

-Oftentimes people find they’re allergic to synthetic fabrics.
+Oftentimes people find they’re allergic to synthetic fibers.

 An allergy to polyester, also called textile dermatitis, is a result of the chemical additives used to process the fabric.
 It can cause a range of symptoms, from mild itching to severe hives and rashes.

-Even if an allergy isn’t present, synthetic fabrics can still be harmful to human health and are known to produce poisonous gases when burnt.
+Even if an allergy isn’t present, synthetic fibers can still be harmful to human health and are known to produce poisonous gasses when burnt.
 Nylon and PU-based fabrics, for instance, contain nitrogen in their structure and thus produce hydrogen cyanide (HCN) when burned.

 These disadvantages though are minor when you consider what they’re doing to our planet.

-The process used to make acrylic fabric is highly volatile, workers are continuously exposed to the risk of explosions.
-And even if they make it through a 16-hour day safely, they’re constantly exposed to harmful gases.
+The process used to make acrylic fabric, for example, is highly volatile.
+Workers are continuously exposed to the risk of explosions.
+If they make it through a 16-hour day safely, they’re constantly exposed to harmful gasses.

-The US Centre for Disease Control, states that merely coming into contact with acrylic fibers increases our risk of developing cancer.
+Merely coming into contact with acrylic fibers increases our risk of developing cancer

 Acrylic’s biggest, most devastating difference from other synthetic fabrics is that it’s nearly impossible to recycle.
 Unlike polyester, there’s no good way to dispose of it—it will just accumulate in the environment for hundreds of years.